Manawyrm/ATAPIHat-SMI/README.md

 Rev.A testboards were ordered but not tested yet. **Proceed at your own risk.**

 ### Manufacturing

-Manufacturing files for JLCs automatic assembly service can be found at `gerbers/RevA/ATAPIHat-SMI/`.
+Manufacturing files for [JLCPCBs](https://jlcpcb.com) automatic assembly service can be found at `gerbers/RevA/ATAPIHat-SMI/`.
 5 adapter boards cost ~15$ (incl. components).

 ### Additional info